johnpyp/edgedb/docs/cli/edgedb_cloud/edgedb_cloud_logout.rst

 =======

 :cli:synopsis:`--all-profiles`
-    Logout from all Cloud profiles :cli:synopsis:`--force`
+    Logs out from all Cloud profiles :cli:synopsis:`--force`
-    Force log out from all profiles, even if linked to a project :cli:synopsis:`--non-interactive`
+    Forces log out from all profiles, even if linked to a project :cli:synopsis:`--non-interactive`
     Do not ask questions, assume user wants to log out of all profiles not linked to a project